iamsurya/BikeClassifier/README.md

 ![](https://github.com/iamsurya/BikeClassifier/raw/master/averageimg.png)

+## To-Do
+Try adding more variation to the dataset by resizing, shifting, scaling and rotating the input images.
+This should add more regularization to the training, and also reduce the accuracy but make the NN more robust.

 ## Model

 The main graph for the network used in the [mnist-deep example](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/mnist/mnist_deep.py) from the [Tensorboard Screenshot](https://github.com/iamsurya/BikeClassifier/raw/master/TensorboardScreenshot.PNG) shows the following network: